Part of the Cash Store chain · locations

 Visit Cash Store

-Doctor's Verdict on Cash Store
+Research Note on Cash Store

-Cash Store is best for credit-challenged borrowers — including immigrants with Matricula Consular IDs — who need same-day cash and live near a branch location.
+Cash Store is profile signals for credit-challenged borrowers — including immigrants with Matricula Consular IDs — who need same-day cash and live near a branch location.
 The main caveat is that APRs are never disclosed on the website, and installment loans from this class of lender typically carry very high rates; borrowers should compare the full cost of borrowing before signing.

 • Borrowers with bad or no credit who need cash quickly